project-foodtrucker/foodtrucker/README.md

 # SF Food Trucker

-App that will show you the location of nearby Food trucks in San Francisco that are currently open.
-This is an open source application available for use.
+A web based app that will show the location of Food trucks in San Francisco.
+The app searches a publically availble City of San Francisco data set which is referenced below (under ## APIS & DATA CONNECTION).
+SF Food Trucker is an open source application available free of use.

 ## Examples